-The Professional Seller Account is the ideal seller account if you make more than 40 sales a month because the .99 cent fee from the individual account plan can really add up.
-It’s important to note that you can change from a professional to an individual account if you find the fees are too much or the volume you’re selling changes.
+The Professional Seller Account is the ideal seller account if you make more than 40 sales a month because the $.99 cent fee from the individual account plan adds up.
+It’s important to note that you can change from a professional to a personal account if you find the costs are too high or the volume you’re selling changes.

-On every listing, both professional and individual seller accounts are expected to pay a closing fee of $1.80 for any media item that is sold.
+Professional and individual seller accounts pay a closing fee of $1.80 for any media item sold on every listing.
 This cost assessment is on top of any other fees that Amazon may apply.

 The media items typically include video game consoles, video game accessories, computer/video games, software, videos, DVDs, music, and books.